Quote: Crime stats don’t lie-but they don’t tell the whole truth either.

 Gallup refers to these figures as a direct experience with crime.

-Suppose you combine violent and property crime with cybercrime and identity theft (via the new numbers from The Bureau of Justice Statistics).
-In that case, most Americans may be victimized by crime every year which may partially explain why we are at record levels of fear of crime.
+Suppose you combine violent and property crime with cybercrime and identity theft (via the numbers from The Bureau of Justice Statistics).
+In that case, most Americans may be victimized by crime every year, which may partially explain why we are at near record levels of fear of crime.
 Note that repeat victimizations need to be considered when considering that possibility.

 Gallup also states that in 2023, 52 percent of American Households have firearms.